 - If users start the MFA process them self, through https://aka.ms/mfasetup, they can’t create an app password immediately

-Create I pilot group with different type of users.
+Create I pilot group with different types of users.
 I start with 15 users spread across the company to test MFA for 6 weeks.
-This allowed me to improve the manual and detect any issue that might come up.
+This allowed me to improve the manual and detect any issues that might come up.

-If you have a large organisation make sure you roll it out in batches.
-No matter how good the manual is, it will result in a raise of helpdesk tickets.
+If you have a large organization make sure you roll it out in batches.
+No matter how good the manual is, it will result in a raise in helpdesk tickets.

 Changing user preferences